JackPlowman/development-ideas/IDEAS.md

   - Rust
   - Python UV/Jupyter Notebook

-### Viusalisation of GitHub user/repository

-- Create a project that visualises the user/repository

-Features:

-- Determine the most popular languages used in a GitHub user/repository
-- Create stats of each language
-  - Number of files
-  - Number of lines
-  - Number of commits
-  - Number of contributors

 ### Implement all (important) sorting algorithms in Python

 - Create a repository that shows off all sorting algorithms in Python